-Gently used baby baths are a quarter of the price of brand new.
+Gently used baby bathtubs are a quarter of the price of brand new.
 Just be sure to look for any holes or cracks and that the plug is still intact so water won’t leak out.

 The number of bibs you will lose over the years can be baffling.
 Grab some used bibs to keep in the car in case of emergency or leave at Grandma’s house.
 You can never have too many, and they are generally less than a dollar each at yard sales, so stock up!

 This may be an obvious one, but stock up on all different-sized clothes, pajamas, and shoes.
 I have found awesome name-brand items still with the tags on for pennies!
 You may have to dig, but the find is worth it.

 This includes snowsuits, winter coats, boots, and swims suits, and swim diaper covers.
 These items are often only worn one season because of the rate kids will grow out of them, and the condition is generally still very good.

 Baby monitors and sound machines are great finds at garage sales; be sure to confirm their functionality before purchasing.
 Some people suggest sticking with brand new on these items, but if you don’t mind that it may be an older model, then this is a great area to save some money.